VinEdw/dm42-programs/README.md

 A \mathrm{adj}(A) = \mathrm{det}(A) \cdot I
 $$

+### `Tr`

+Calculate the trace of the input square matrix by summing the elements on its main diagonal.

 ### `PRIME`

 Append on the stack the lowest, positive, non-one factor of the input integer on the stack.